strnger/MafiaPartyJava/backend/README.md

 I am working on a Mafia party game project, please go to this github link to see all of the files and base your answer on it: https://github.com/strnger/MafiaPartyJava .
+DO NOT SAY ANYTHING YET, this message is just a setup so you understand context.
 Here are the details of the project, I will ask my question in the next message:

 Project Overview: